-In their 1996 edition of Badgers, Ernest Neal and Chris Cheeseman describe some mating events.
-The biologists write:
+A common features of courtship include a “shuffling” or stiff-legged approach by the boar, soft vocalisation and, frequently, the male chasing the sow.
+In their 1996 edition of Badgers, Ernest Neal and Chris Cheeseman describe some mating events:

 “The first sign of interest shown by the boar is often the raising of the tail into a vertical position and the emission of a loud and often continuous deep whinnying purr.
 He may then approach with a shuffling motion taking short steps with the legs kept rather rigid.”

 Other descriptions relate the presence of mutual grooming and “ground pawing” by the boar immediately prior to mating and/or a curious behaviour during which the sow runs in circles, first clockwise, then anti-clockwise, prior to mating, although it is unknown how common this latter activity is.
 The male may also scent mark the ground, scraping the earth to the sett entrance, and, in his 2010 book Badgers, Tim Roper described the emission of anal gland scent associated with copulation being sufficiently potent that “it is still evident to the human nose several hours later”.
 Many field reports describe vocalisation, particularly deep rumbling “churring” by the boar to entice the sow from the sett and “purring” during approach and copulation, during copulation.
 Interestingly, the sow may also initiate copulation by raising her tail and backing onto the boar's flanks, which prompts him to raise his tail and mount her.